 There were some changes in Celtic Jewelry through the ages, and there are two main periods defined according to the styles of jewelry created, one that goes back to the times of the ancient Celts, and one from after Celts were converted to Christianity.

 Men also sported rings, especially most married men, same as modern day people.
 The ancient rings may have included the crosses, spirals, triangles, squares and circles that are used in Celtic Knots and themes.

 Celtic Rings are common today, and is among the most ancient jewelry forms.
+Many of the ring styles of today, like the elegantly styled cz rings found online emulate the designs from this period.
+Although they did not have the technology to incorporate cubic zirconia, they were able to fabricate rings with many different kinds of precious and semi-precious gems embedded in the settings.
+But if you look closely at the general aesthetic, modern cz rings and even gold and sterling silver rings often have design elements reflecting this time period - and these tend to be hugely popular.
 The rings in ancient times were said to be a strong symbol of marriage, and symbolized never ending love.
 Most rings had Celtic Knots, which were strands that were beautifully weaved together, but had no end or beginning.
 Celtic rings are considered to go as far back in the history of mankind as the 1st century BC, when the Bronze Age was on.

 History of BuddhismFebruary 1st, 2011

 In the five hundred BCE, when the latter half of the Aryan period was going on India, religion was in what can be described as a state of stagnation.
 Reincarnation was the chief precept of Hinduism, and it was believed strongly by many Hindu’s that a man died and gets reborn in an alternate form, then dies, then gets reborn again, continuing the cycle of rebirth.